Faraday Future potentially revived with IPO plan, Geely partnership: FF91 production soon?

 Faraday Future FF91 prototype

 Faraday Future also says that its FF91 flagship, originally given a grand introduction at CES in January 2017, will be “targeted to launch within twelve months of the closing of the merger.”
-The specs for the FF91—including its 1,050 horsepower and 2.4-second 0-60 mph time—are now less of a standout among a crowd of EV startups with similar claims, yet the FF91 even today is a standout for styling.
-Faraday promises zero-gravity seats with “spa mode,” and an interior that it refined in 2019 conceived around the concept of “the third internet living space.”
+The specs for the FF91—including its 1,050 horsepower and 2.4-second 0-60 mph time—are now less of a standout among a crowd of EV startups with similar claims.
+Yet the FF91 is a standout for styling even today.

+Faraday promises zero-gravity seats with “spa mode,” and an interior that it refined in 2019 around the concept of “the third internet living space.”
 The company claims to incorporate AI such that the car can respond individually to occupants in each seat, recognizing their voice.

 The FF91 might not require much of an update to feel fresh in 2022.
-The product reflected the latest battery, propulsion, and vehicle architecture for the time.
+The product reflected the latest battery, propulsion, and vehicle architecture at the time.
 Faraday Future notes that it has invested more than $2 billion since its inception, and that the “product definition” of its second model, the FF81, has been completed, with R&D work progressing.

 Faraday Future FF 91 interior